Mohanpavankumar/RestaurantLogin/README.md

 # Restaurant Management System

 This is a simple web application for handling payment operations in a KFC restaurant, included only frontntend.
 The application allows users to input payment details such as the amount, cardholder name, card number, expiry date, and security code.
-Upon successful submission, it redirects users to a success page indicating that the payment was successful.

 ---